philomela/PlanningPoker/README.md

 # ServerPlaningPoker
-This repo is project server part for common project PlaningPoker
+This repo is project server part for common project PlanningPoker